 PROPERTY NAME NUMBER OF PROJECT- BASED VOUCHERS PLANNED STATUS AT END OF PLAN YEAR RAD?
 DESCRIPTION OF PROJECT Delaware Place 16 Leased/Issued No Delaware Place is a 16-unit affordable housing development located in San Mateo.
 Delaware Place was converted to the PBV program in 2015.
 Prior to the conversion, the development was covered by the Project-based Certificate Program.
-Edgewater Isle 91 Leased/Issued No Edgewater Isle is a 92-unit affordable senior housing development located in Foster City.
-Edgewater Isle was converted to the PBV program in 2015.
+Edgewater Isle 91 Leased/Issued No Edgewater Isle is a 92-unit affordable senior housing development located in San Mateo, CA. Edgewater Isle was converted to the PBV program in 2015.
 Prior to the conversion, the project was covered by the Project-based Certificate Program.
 El Camino Village 30 Leased/Issued Yes El Camino Village, a former Public Housing development was converted to PBV through the RAD process, approved by HUD in November 2017.
 EPA Woodlands Associates 13 Leased/Issued No EPA Woodlands Associates is a 23-unit affordable housing development located in East Palo Alto.
 EPA Woodlands Associates was converted to the PBV program in 2013.
 Prior to the conversion, the development was covered by the Project-based Certificate Program.
-Fair Oaks Commons (Formerly known as 2821 El Camino) 59 Leased/Issued No Fair Oaks Commons is a 65-unit new construction development in Redwood City, CA. HACSM has committed 27 HUD-VASH Vouchers, awarded through HACSM's application to HUD's FY2016 HUD-VASH PBV set-aside and 32 62 Housing Choice Vouchers to the project.
+Fair Oaks Commons (Formerly known as 2821 El Camino) 59 Leased/Issued No Fair Oaks Commons is a 65-unit new construction development in Redwood City, CA. HACSM has committed 27 HUD-VASH Vouchers, awarded through HACSM's application to HUD's FY2016 HUD-VASH PBV set-aside and 32 HCV Project Based Vouchers to the project.
 Of the 32 HCV PBV units, 6 will serve Mental Health Service Act-eligible households.
-Firehouse Square 33 Leased/Issued No Firehouse Square is a 66-unit new construction development for families and individuals earning no more than 30-80% of the AMI in Belmont, CA. Gateway Apartments 81 Leased/Issued No Gateway Apartments is an 82-unit affordable housing development located in Menlo Park.
-Gateway Apartments was converted to the PBV program in 2015.
+Firehouse Square 33 Leased/Issued No Firehouse Square is a 66-unit new construction development for families and individuals earning no more than 30-80% of the AMI in Belmont, CA. Gateway Rising (Formerly known as Gateway Apartments) 81 Leased/Issued No Gateway Rising is an 82-unit affordable housing development located in Menlo Park, CA. Gateway was converted to the PBV program in 2015.
 Prior to the conversion, the development was covered by the Moderate Rehab Program.
-Gateway at Millbrae (Formerly known as Bayshore Affordable) 18 Leased/Issued No Bayshore Affordable is an 80-unit new construction development in Millbrae, CA. The 18 PBV units are covered by HUD-VASH vouchers.
-Grand & Linden Family Apartments 55 Leased/Issued No Grand & Linden Family Apartments is an 83-unit new construction development in South San Francisco, CA. HACSM has committed 55 Housing Choice Vouchers to the project.
+In the summer of 2023, the redevelopment of Gateway was completed.
+Gateway at Millbrae (Formerly known as Bayshore Affordable) 18 Leased/Issued No Gateway at Millbrae is an 80-unit new construction development in Millbrae, CA. The 18 PBV units are covered by HUD-VASH vouchers.
+Grand & Linden Family Apartments 55 Leased/Issued No Grand & Linden Family Apartments is an 83-unit new construction development in South San Francisco, CA. HACSM has committed 55 PBV- Housing Choice Vouchers to the project.